Student use of a quantum simulation and visualization tool: Results

 \subsection{Impact of Composer on student answers and reasoning}

 Here, we address RQ1: does Composer help students determine correct answers and associated reasoning of problems in simple 1D quantum systems?
-We present the numbers of correct/incorrect students' responses (answers and reasoning) for all of the questions in both the \emph{Predict} and \emph{Explore/Revise} phases of the single-well system.
-We categorized students' responses to the exercise questions as `correct' if they were entirely or partially correct, `incorrect' if the responses were completely incorrect, or `not present' if no response was provided.
-This categorization, when applied during the \emph{Predict} phase indicates the measure of students' understanding of the concept before using Composer, and when applied in the \emph{Explore/Revise} phase indicates if Composer facilitated any enhancement of their knowledge.
-Therefore, a comparison of the responses between the two phases can indicate, in a very simplistic way, whether Composer was at all effective in helping students to answer the questions posed in the exercise.
-As mentioned in Sec.~\ref{sec:methods}, the questions concerning single eigenstates covered the ground and first excited states, but since the conceptual understanding behind these states is similar, the data for both states have been combined in Tabs.~\ref{tab:Q1.1} and \ref{tab:Q1.2}.
+To this end, we present in Fig.~\ref{fig:trajectories} categorization of students' responses to each question asked in the exercise.
+Additional details for each question are available in the SM.

-Overall, the data from the \emph{Predict} phase in Tab.~\ref{tab:Q1.1} suggest that students provided mostly correct answers regarding the shape of the real part of the wavefunction and probability density.
-However, the shape of the imaginary part of the wavefunction was more challenging for students, as they tended to either answer incorrectly or provided no answer at all.
-For example, Student 4 stated \begin{quote} \emph{I can't actually remember...about the imaginary part.
-I don't remember if there is a imaginary part, so I'll just skip that and maybe think about it later.}
+As described in Sec.~\ref{sec:coding}, we categorized students' responses to the exercise questions as `correct' if they were entirely or partially correct, `incorrect' if the responses were completely incorrect, or `not present' if no response was provided.
+This categorization, when applied during the \emph{Predict} phase indicates the measure of students' knowledge about the concept before using Composer, and when applied in the \emph{Explore/Revise} phase indicates if Composer facilitated any improvement to their responses.

-\end{quote} Students typically provided no reasoning during either phase for any of the questions.
-This suggests that students may have known the answers, but may not necessarily have understood the reasoning behind their answers.
-For example, in the \emph{Explore/Revise} phase of Q1.1, the data in Tab.~\ref{tab:Q1.1} show that even though all students answered correctly for all components after using Composer, very few provided any reasoning.
-This could be partially due to students whose predictions were correct simply moving on to the next part of the exercise, as the exercise text only asked for revision if students' original predictions were incorrect.
+Importantly, students were not explicitly asked to revise initially correct answers that were provided without reasoning, and most students would provide correct answers without reasoning for some questions in the exercise.
+We note, however, that unless an answer was not provided in the \emph{Explore/Revise} phase (which only occurred once), all students were able to provide a correct answer upon using Composer (provided they were using it correctly), indicating that students can, at the very least, use Composer to obtain the correct answer.
+Regarding the correct use of Composer: Student 1 used Composer incorrectly during the first question that discussed time-evolution (Q2) due to the fact that they were not aware of the \emph{Play} button that would show wavefunction dynamics.
+Likewise, Student 5 used the static (not dynamic) plot to answer Q4.